CityOfZion/neo-python/README.rst

 neo-python is compatible with **Python 3.6 and later**.

-On \*nix systems, install Python 3.7 via your package manager, or download an installation package from the `official homepage <https://www.python.org/downloads/>`__.
+On \*nix systems, install Python 3.6 or Python 3.7 via your package manager, or download an installation package from the `official homepage <https://www.python.org/downloads/>`__.